 - Pre-heat the oven to 400 and line a baking sheet with parchment paper or grease lightly.

-- In a medium bowl stir together all the “pie filling” ingredients (chopped apples, 3 Tbsp light brown sugar, 1 Tbsp flour, lemon zest, 1 Tbsp lemon juice) and set aside.
+- In a medium bowl stir together the chopped apples, light brown sugar, 1 Tbsp flour, lemon zest, 1 Tbsp lemon juice, and set aside.

 - In a large bowl whisk together the flour, granulated sugar, baking powder, and salt.